 The nature of our practice has changed with a higher proportion of renovation and re-use.
 Under the ADA Standards there are differing requirements for new construction versus alteration.
 Since these are federal laws local public agencies can only offer limited direction.
-We will review criteria for existing facilities in regard to scoping to acquire a better sense of the implications of the law and how it applies and cover a range of concepts such as Program Accessibility vs Barrier Removal, Proportional Spending, Safe Harbor, and Path of Travel obligations.
+We will review criteria for existing facilities in regards to scoping to acquire a better understanding of the implications of the law and how it applies, as well as cover a range of concepts such as Title II vs Title III entities, Program Accessibility vs Barrier Removal, Proportional Spending, Safe Harbor, and Path of Travel obligations.

-An in-depth review for implementing ADAS on existing projects whether or not construction is actually scheduled - including alteration requirements for public facilities and places of public accommodation from Program Accessibility to Barrier Removal
+An in-depth look for implementing ADAS on existing projects whether or not construction is actually scheduled - including alteration requirements for public facilities and places of public accommodation from Program Accessibility to Barrier Removal typically 5 hours for the full seminar, 4 hours without the California overlay, or 21/2 hours for just scoping